larosafrancesco289/bias-lens/README.md

 ## License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Mozilla's Readability library for clean article extraction
+- OpenAI for providing the GPT-4.1 Mini API
+- The Next.js team for the excellent framework